 5.8 Double-strike key acceptance

-Where ICT has a keyboard or keypad, the delay after any keystroke, during which an additional key-press will not be accepted if it is identical to the previous keystroke, shall be adjustable up to at least 0,5 seconds.
+Where ICT includes a device-independent keyboard interface service, keyboard, or keypad, and includes a capability to adjust the time before the same key can be accepted again, the delay after any keystroke, during which the same key-press will not be accepted, shall be adjustable up to at least 0,5 seconds.

 5.9 Simultaneous user actions

-Where ICT has a mode of operation requiring simultaneous user actions for its operation, such ICT shall provide at least one mode of operation that does not require simultaneous user actions to operate the ICT.
+Where ICT includes a mode of operation requiring simultaneous user actions for its operation, the ICT shall provide at least one mode of operation that does not require simultaneous user actions to operate the ICT.

-NOTE: Having to use both hands to open the lid of a laptop, having to press two or more keys at the same time or having to touch a surface with more than one finger are examples of simultaneous user actions.
+Note: Having to use both hands to open the lid of a laptop, having to press two or more keys at the same time or having to touch a surface with more than one finger are examples of simultaneous user actions.

-11.8 Authoring tools
+5.10 Authoring tools